-Earlier this summer, the Institute of Play (famous their work in gamification of education and the Quest to Learn school model), announced the launch of the GlassLab (Games Learning and Assessment Lab).
-With support from a variety of leaders in education and technology, this non-profit focuses on many aspects of games and learning.
+Earlier this summer, the Institute of Play (famous for work in gamification of education and the Quest to Learn school model), announced the launch of GlassLab (Games Learning and Assessment Lab).
+With support from a variety of leaders in education and technology, this nonprofit focuses on many aspects of games and learning.

-Being an avid game-based learning (GBL) and games for learning (G4L) advocate, I was particularly interested in how this might impact larger education reform.
-I had a chance to talk with the GlassLab manager Michael John about the project.
-This post will cover what I learned, as well as some of my reflections.
+Being an avid advocate of game-based learning (GBL) and games for learning, I was particularly interested in how this might impact larger education reform, so I talked with GlassLab manager Michael John (MJ) about the project.

-The GlassLab will in fact be creating educational games for the classroom.
-These games, often called "serious games," balance the learning of content with engaging gameplay.
-MJ told me that these games will be field-tested for a long time, and we most likely would not be seeing anything from them for a while.
+GlassLab will be creating educational games for the classroom.
+These games, often called serious games, balance the learning of content with engaging gameplay.
+MJ told me that these games will be field-tested for a long time, and we most likely will not be seeing them for a while.

-Games can provide a lot of data, and the GlassLab hopes to refine and create these games with careful intention.
-As MJ put it, "We view teachers as the audience for our work in the same way as we view the students -- if the game isn't useful to the teacher, then our work isn't done."
+Games can provide a lot of data, and GlassLab hopes to refine and create these games with careful intention.
+As MJ put it, “We view teachers as the audience for our work in the same way as we view the students—if the game isn’t useful to the teacher, then our work isn’t done.”

-As a crucial part of the design process, the GlassLab will be focusing much of their effort in the area of research.
-By tracking student achievement on the Common Core, collecting in-game data, and much more, the GlassLab seeks to provide credible evidence on Games for Learning with the specific intention of proving these three hypotheses:
+As a crucial part of the design process, the GlassLab team will be focusing much of their effort in the area of research.
+By tracking student achievement on the Common Core, collecting in-game data, and much more, GlassLab seeks to provide credible evidence on the use of games for learning with the specific intention of proving these three hypotheses:

 - Digital games with a strong simulation component may be effective learning environments.

 - Game-based assessments may yield valid and reliable assessment measures.
-In order for Games for Learning to be leveraged more in educational settings, research by the GlassLab and other organizations will be needed.
+In order for games for learning to be leveraged more in educational settings, research by GlassLab and other organizations will be needed.

 21st Century Skills

-I believe that the GlassLab and other related organizations have the potential for helping to push along the conversation of education reform, although MJ did not admit it as one of their goals.
-"We're not really thinking in terms of systems reform at the moment -- that is perhaps too ambitious!
-We're thinking in terms of creating some really cool, really effective learning games that excite us and that both teachers and students find engaging and valuable,” MJ said.
+I believe that GlassLab and other related organizations have the potential to help push along the conversation of education reform, although MJ did not call this one of their goals.
+“We’re not really thinking in terms of systems reform at the moment—that is perhaps too ambitious.
+We’re thinking in terms of creating some really cool, really effective learning games that excite us and that both teachers and students find engaging and valuable,” MJ said.

 Ironically, however, they will be creating educational tools that may cause experts to reflect and think about how we learn, and what these learning environments could look like.
-Through a grassroots effort by the GlassLab and other related organizations, Games for Learning will continue to gain clout not only as effective tools for learning, but also as a critical learning model in education reform.
+Through a grassroots effort by GlassLab and other related organizations, games for learning will continue to gain clout not only as effective tools for learning, but also as a critical learning model in education reform.